Turner High School (Kansas)

-Turner High School is a fully accredited public high school located in Kansas City, Kansas, United States, serving students in grades 9-12.
-It is operated by Turner USD 202 school district.
+Turner High School is a fully accredited public high school located in Kansas City, Kansas, United States.
+It serves students in grades 9-12, and operated by the Turner USD 202 school district.

 History

 Turner High School dates back to the 1920s, and it still currently stands as the only high school in the district.
 Turner High School was formerly located in the building that now houses the Turner Recreation Commission.
 In the 1950s, it moved to a new building that now houses Turner Middle School.
 In the late 1990s, a bond issue was passed to build a new high school facility.
 The new Turner High School was then built on a piece of land that was once a farm.
 The farm was torn down, and the new Turner High School opened its doors in 2001.

 In 1958, several students from Turner High School kidnapped two boys from Washington High School in Kansas City as a prank after Washington beat Turner at a basketball game.